The Teradata Hash Index Guide

 3. The Ordering of rows by value to support range scans

-The Teradata Hash Index can be designed to cover all selected columns or partially cover the columns.
+The Teradata Hash Index can cover either all or a portion of the selected columns.

-In the first case, base table access can be skipped altogether, but if the Hash Index does not cover the selected columns, the base table rows can be obtained in a subsequent step.
-Each index row carries the ROWID, which points to the corresponding base table row (The ROWIDs from the Hash Index are extracted into a spool.
-In a subsequent step, the spool is used to access the base table rows).
+If the Teradata Hash Index does not cover the selected columns, the corresponding base table rows can be retrieved in a subsequent step.
+The ROWIDs, which point to the base table rows, are carried by each index row.
+The ROWIDs extracted from the Hash Index are placed into a spool and then utilized to access the base table rows.
+Base table access can be skipped in the first case.

-Like a Non-Unique Secondary Index (NUSI), the rows of a hash index can be stored on the same AMP as the related base table row simply by choosing the base table’s Primary Index, the Primary Index of the hash index.
+A Teradata hash index can store rows on the same AMP as the base table row through its Primary Index, which is identical to the Primary Index of the hash index.
+This is akin to a Non-Unique Secondary Index (NUSI).

-Statistics are crucial and must be collected at least on the Primary Index columns of the Hash Indexing to allow the Teradata Optimizer to estimate the Hash Index usage costs correctly.
+Accurate statistics are essential for the Primary Index columns of Hash Indexing to enable the Teradata Optimizer to estimate Hash Index usage costs accurately.

-Maybe the most outstanding limitations compared with a Single Table Join Index are:
+The most significant constraints when compared to a Single Table Join Index include:

 • A Hash Index cannot have a Partitioned Primary Index